6 healthcare design trends to look out for in the coming 5 years

 The present & the future of healthcare systems is deeply intertwined with our ability to implement strong design thinking & principles in creating systems that not only enable swift recovery from the current pandemic, but also successfully avert future global-level outbreaks

-The future of healthcare design – Major upcoming tech trends
+The future of healthcare design – Emerging healthcare trends 2023

 Healthcare design trend #1 – Ruggedly patient-centric healthcare experience design